 Shopify is for online businesses, both big and small, no matter what you’re selling.
-It is an easy-to-use and a popular alternative to Etsy.
+It is an easy-to-use and popular alternative to Etsy.
 Shopify offers multiple themes to choose from, Buy Buttons that can be embedded into other websites, like WordPress, and a number of add ons that can be downloaded to further customize your store.

 Pros and cons

 - You don’t need to be tech savvy to manage your store